CharleneMcKeown/DevOps-and-Containers/README.md

 A Service Principal allows you to delegate only the necessary permissions to an application, so you have the flexibility to restrict and revoke permissions whenever you need to and keep your subscription secure.
 In our scenario, we will need to access a container registry - both to push and pull images to get our website running on a Kubernetes cluster.
 The steps below show you how to get the ID of the Service Principal for AKS and the resource id of our container registry.
 With these, we can create a role assignment for the service principal, **acrpull**, which allows for pulling of images by the service principal.

-Make sure you replace $AKS_CLUSTER_NAME with whatever your named your AKS cluster.
-Similarly, replace $ACR_NAME with whatever you named your ACR.
+Pop the below into a text editor and then make sure you replace $AKS_CLUSTER_NAME with whatever your named your AKS cluster, and replace $ACR_NAME with whatever you named your ACR.
+Then go ahead and paste it into the terminal.

 ``` bash
  	# Get the id of the service principal configured for AKS